stateful/docs.runme.dev/docs/configuration/lifecycle-identity.md

 To activate the Lifecycle Identity feature in Runme, follow these steps:

-* Navigate to Runme's Extension Settings on the Runme extension page, click on the “settings” icon and select “Extension Settings”.
+* Navigate to Runme's [Extension Settings](../getting-started/vs-code#runme-settings-for-vs-code) on the your [VS code](../install#runme-for-vs-code). click on the “settings” icon and select “Extension Settings”.
 The Runme extension can be found in the extension toolbar at the left side on your screen.
 * **Select the Tracking Level**:  Navigate to the “Lifecycle Identity” feature and select the document you wish to enable lifecycle identity tracking.

 ![lifecycle](../../static/img/lifecycle-identity1.png)